skillrepos/adv-k8s-v2/codespace-labs.md

 1. For this workshop, files that we need to use are contained in the directory **adv-k8s** in the home directory on the disk.
 Under that directory are subdirectories for each of the main topics that we will cover.
 For this section, we’ll use files in the roar-probes directory. (roar is the name of the sample app we’ll be working with.)
 Change into that directory.
-In the terminal emulator, enter.
+In the terminal, enter.

 ```
 cd roar-probes